alijnmerchant21/sdk-tutorials/ida-customizations/ida-course/LPs/week-7/index.md

 After, you will [tally player info after production](/hands-on-exercise/4-run-in-prod/2-migration-info.md) into your checkers blockchain.
 Upgrading your chain in production and dealing with data migrations and logic upgrades will become easier to understand after this guided coding section.

+After this first migration, you will add another one, for the introduction of a [leaderboard module](/hands-on-exercise/4-run-in-prod/3-migration-leaderboard.md).

 ## Developer Resources

 <div v-for="resource in $themeConfig.resources">